microsoft/aroworkshop/_entries/03-02 deployment.md

 ![UI Create Project](/media/managedlab/6-shifty-newproj.png)

 **Step 2:** Download the Kubernetes deployment object yamls from the following locations to your local drive in a directory of your choosing (just remember where you placed them for the next step).
 Feel free to open them up and take a look at what we will be deploying.
 For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" yaml file.
-Though in reality there are benefits to seperating these out into individual yaml files.
+Though in reality there are benefits to separating these out into individual yaml files.

 [shifty-fe-deployment.yaml](/Shifty-YAMLs/shifty-fe-deployment.yaml)<br>
 [shifty-microservice-deployment.yaml](/Shifty-YAMLs/shifty-microservice-deployment.yaml)